chahn/blog/smolagents_blog.md

 Final answer: 72.5
 ```

 This multi-step process is a direct result of the agent's blindness. **Step 1** is a costly, context-polluting operation purely for inspection.
+The agent must then extract the needed information from this printed output - either by "manually" parsing the text to find specific values (like extracting "22.5" for the temperature) or by using a JSON parser to convert the string back into structured data.

 ### The New Approach: Direct Usage with Output Schema